Skip to content

 Sink & Redirect

-First releasing weight to break inertia, then guiding the resulting momentum.
+First releasing weight to break inertia, then guiding momentum.

 (Definition Only)